CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 ## Verify Software

-The software is pre-loaded on the /shared volume of the Parallel Cluster.
+The software is pre-loaded on the /shared volume of the ParallelCluster.
 The software was previously loaded and saved to the snapshot.

 `ls /shared/build`